 Data about the games played and devices used by children on the persona came directly from the questionnaire data.
 All other section's content was bought in from observation and interviews (by the founder and another colleague) carried out previously.

 Another persona was created for parents but involved my colleague and founder of Autsera creating it.
 The personas were created using Google Slides.

 Through triangulation with questionnaire data, we were able to create a more justified persona.

 The persona was able to show a wide range of problems children with autism faced.

 To aid future product designers we created typical user journeys children with autism face.
 The user journeys provided context for issues faced by Autsera's main target audience and that product designers gravitate to the pain points.
 We also created user journeys for parents to show their issues too.
 The user journey was created using Miro.

 We also completed a competitor review to showcase the good and bad implementations by other applications providing social skills for children with autism.
 Again this was something created to help product designers in their design phase.

 User journeys we created and a part of the competitor review document we created.

-Shortly after these tasks we left Autsera and they continued their journey in trying to provide social skills training for children with Autism.
+Shortly after these tasks, we left Autsera and they continued their journey in trying to provide social skills training for children with Autism.

 They have created some version of an application and have seemed to use some colours we had brought to light through our competitor review (see above).
 Other use of our research is unknown but we were assured that our research helped the product design team.
-Autsera have also raised thousands of pounds to help continue their journey!
+Autsera has also raised thousands of pounds to help continue their journey!
 Finally the founders have been pushing their product at large investor pitch events (see https://www.autsera.com/news/autsera-pitches-at-plexal-mid-way-showcase).